damirka/move-syntax/README.md

 - stdlibPath - custom path to stdlib folder - either relative to workspace or absolute or null;
 - modulesPath - custom path to modules folder (instead of default modules) - relative or absolute or null;
-- showModal - bool - whether to show compile/run command output in modal window or not;

 ## Contribution